grig23/primetime.en/help/digital-rights-management/protected-streaming/understanding-deployment/setting-the-license-server/running-the-license-server.md

 If you want to start Tomcat and the license server, you need to run [!DNL catalina.bat start] or [!DNL catalina.sh start] from Tomcat's [!DNL bin] directory.

-After the server has started, you need to verify that it has been correctly configured by opening [!DNL https://<lic<span></span>ense-server-host:port>/flashaccessserver/<tenant-name>/flashaccess/license/v1] in a browser window.
+After the server has started, you need to verify that it has been correctly configured by opening `https://<lic<span></span>ense-server-host:port>/flashaccessserver/<tenant-name>/flashaccess/license/v1` in a browser window.
 If the tenant configuration has been successfully loaded, a confirmation message appears.

 ## Log files {#log-files}